 Frequently Asked Questions

 Are there special fees for undergraduate dual-degree students?

 Yes, dual-degree students must play a surcharge on all graduate credits.
 As long as the undergraduate student is enrolled for 12-20 credits, then flat rate tuition will be applied plus an additional graduate course surcharge based on the number of graduate credits being attempted.
 The current surcharge is a $100 per credit (or $300 per course).

 Do dual-degree students need to apply to the American Studies M.A. program?

 ENTERING THE M.A.
 PROGRAM

-The Dual-Degree Advisor provides dual-degree students with a special link to enroll in the M.A. program during their last undergraduate semester.
+The American Studies Chair provides dual-degree students with a special link to enroll in the M.A. program during their last undergraduate semester.
 Students earn their M.A. degree at the end of their fifth academic year after completion of all graduate coursework and other graduation requirements.
 Students should complete all of their General Studies and At Some Distance courses by the end of their fourth year.
 Students will earn their B.A. degree at the end of their fourth year (graduate courses taken in the fourth year will count toward both undergraduate and graduate degrees).

 Can I earn graduate credit for my undergraduate senior seminar thesis?

 EARNING GRADUATE CREDIT FOR YOUR UNDERGRADUATE SENIOR SEMINAR THESIS